-Here is a list of 50 simple things that everyone can do in order to fight against and reduce the Global Warming phenomenon: some of these ideas are at no cost, some other require a little effort or investment but can help you save money, too.
+Top 50 Things to Do to Stop Global Warming Simple things that everyone can do in order to fight against and reduce the Global Warming phenomenon: some of these ideas are at no cost, some other require a little effort or investment but can help you save money, too.

 Before the Flood, presented by National Geographic, features Leonardo DiCaprio on a journey as a United Nations Messenger of Peace, traveling to five continents and the Arctic to witness climate change firsthand.
 He goes on expeditions with scientists uncovering the reality of climate change and meets with political leaders fighting against inaction.
 He also discovers a calculated disinformation campaign orchestrated by powerful special interests working to confuse the public about the urgency of the growing climate crisis.
 With unprecedented access to thought leaders around the world, DiCaprio searches for hope in a rising tide of catastrophic news.

-This site by NASA contains excellent resources concerning climate change, energy conservation, and recycling from a kid-friendly perspective.
+Climate Kids, a site created by NASA, contains excellent resources concerning climate change, energy conservation, and recycling from a kid-friendly perspective.
 Interactive stories and games make learning fun while answering questions and offering tips on what each of us can do to make a difference.
 It also has information on green careers.